VersionO/ag-codemapper/README.md

 Once your MCP server is configured and your project is loaded in the Antigravity IDE:

 1. Open the **Chat** or **Agent** interface within the IDE.
-2. Ensure your code to be analyzed is placed in a sub-folder within your project root (e.g., `./code_to_analyze/`).
+2. Ensure your code to be analyzed is placed in a sub-folder within your project root (e.g., `./Code to Analyze/`).
 3. Use the following prompt to trigger the agent's multi-skill analysis:

     **Example Prompt:**
-    > Please analyze files in "./code_to_analyze/" using your skills for pipeline mapping, architectural analysis, and code explanation.
+    > Please analyze files in "./Code to Analyze/" using your skills for pipeline mapping, architectural analysis, and code explanation.

 ### 4. Outputs
 The agent stores all generated insights in the `/output` folder.